A Generalization of Linear Positive Systems with Applications to Nonlinear Systems: Invariant Sets and the Poincar\'{e}-Bendixson Property: Applications to nonlinear dynamical systems

+Note that Prop.~\ref{prop:geometrical_sturdcture} provides an \emph{explicit} characterization of the invariant sets here as the union of convex sets.

-Our next goal is to combine the results in~\cite{sanchez2009cones} with the facts that~$P^2_-$ is~$2$-solid and its complement~$(P^2_-)^c$ is~$(n-2)$-solid to establish the Poincar\'{e}-Bendixon property for systems that are strongly~$2$-cooperative.
+Our next goal is to combine the results in~\citep{sanchez2009cones,feng2017} with the facts that~$P^2_-$ is~$2$-solid and its complement~$(P^2_-)^c$ is~$(n-2)$-solid to establish the Poincar\'{e}-Bendixson property for systems that are strongly~$2$-cooperative.
+The next remark states a key point that allows us to prove a result that is considerably stronger \updt{than} that in~\citep{sanchez2009cones}. \begin{Remark} Suppose that the nonlinear system~$\dot x=f(x)$ is~$2$-cooperative, i.e.~$J(x) \in M^n_2$ for all~$x\in \Omega$.
+It follows from the definition of the sets~$M^n_k$ that~$J(x)\in M^n_i$ for~$i=2,4,6,\dots$ and all~$x\in \Omega$.
+Thus, the system is in fact~$(2i)$-cooperative for all~$i\geq 1$.
+Similarly, strongly $2$-cooperativity implies strongly~$(2i)$-cooperativity for all~$i\geq 1$. \end{Remark}

+It is important to note that the framework of~$k$-cooperative systems cannot be used to analyze stability and not even boundness.
+Indeed, consider the LTI~$\dot x=Ax$.
+The conditions for~$k$-positivity do not depend on the diagonal entries of~$A$, so the system is~$k$-positive iff~$\dot x=(cI+A)x$ is~$k$-positive for any~$c\in\R$.

+However, as we will see below~$2$-cooperativity has important implications on the possible asymptotic behavior of any \emph{bounded} solution.
+For simplicity, we sometimes consider systems whose trajectories evolve on a compact set, so that every solution is bounded.
+Alternatively, the results hold for \emph{any bounded} trajectory.